-- Life vests should be disinfected when coming back from a flight on Den Helder Airport (DHA). - Incoming survival suits should be chemically cleaned in Den Helder Airport (DHA) before being used again.
+- Life vests should be disinfected when coming back from a flight on Den Helder Airport (DHA). - Incoming survival suits are not used for 7 days before they are re-issued to passengers.

 - DHA stakeholders are to be engaged for an overview of how the flights are handled. - Dedicated parking spot number 10. - Baggage compartment will be opened by ground crew at spot 10. - The steward will signal the passengers to disembark the helicopter. - Pax unload their own baggage and carry it themselves. - Pax can take their survival suits and life jackets off in Porto cabin in front of gate 4 or and put them in the boxes which are marked. - Pax leave Den Helder Airport via gate 4.
 KMAR will be informed. - Survival suits and life jackets will be handled by Biardo/Peterson when pax have left. - Pax have to leave the DHA area as soon as possible. - Cleaning of aircraft.
 (If more than one Category B flights take place to one offshore installation, the aircraft need not be cleaned between two flights.)